Element-Research/rnn/README.md

-# rnn: recurrent 'nn' components
+# rnn: recurrent neural networks #

 This is a Recurrent Neural Network library that extends Torch's nn.
 You can use it to build RNNs, LSTMs, BRNNs, BLSTMs, and so forth and so on.

-## Library Documentation ##
-This section includes documentation for the following objects:
+This library includes documentation for the following objects:

  * [AbstractRecurrent](#rnn.AbstractRecurrent) : an abstract class inherited by Recurrent and LSTM;
  * [Recurrent](#rnn.Recurrent) : a generalized recurrent neural network container;
  * [LSTM](#rnn.LSTM) : a vanilla Long-Short Term Memory module;